yungookim/slidboard/README.md

 A fully functioning conceptual work for file system synchronization between Microsoft PixelSense and Android systems.

-The working prototype fully implements following scenario.
+The working prototype fully implements the following scenario.

 * The User downloads, installs, and runs the client app from
 https://dl.dropbox.com/u/36220055/edu.slidboard.client.apk